FokkeZB/css-layout-ti/README.md

 Other ideas:

 * The Alloy view compiler could run the TSS/inline properties of a full view hierarchy through `computeLayout` before using them in the `create*()` statements.
+The advantage would be that the changes are JS-only, but that would come at a price.
-* If Titanium would allow to batch-create views like [Carbon](http://carbon.appersonlabs.com/api-documentation/) promised it could use the Obj-C/JAVA versions of CSS-layout on the native side, for both new and updated views.
+* React (Native)'s way to batch the creation of UI is very similar to what [Carbon](http://carbon.appersonlabs.com/api-documentation/) promised.